riannbarbosa/integrated_project/README.md

 # Integrated Project

 This project integrates 3 disciplines, database I, Software Engineer I and Programming II.

-## How to get
+## How it's organized

-The files is
+The repository is organized in folder, each folder contains the resources of each the subject.